Mattyyzz/Team-6-Dataset-Group-Project-2/README.md

 Minjun Kim [MinjunKim1213](https://github.com/MinjunKim1213)

 ## Describing your dataset and what data it contains:
 The dataset was obtained from https://catalog.data.gov/dataset.
+The dataset has 1,054,161 rows and 14 columns.
 It contains records of property sales in the state of Connecticut from the year 2001-2021
 The dataset contains the following columns.

 1. Serial Number: A unique identifier for each entry.